 What we like: REALLY wide variety of what they can deliver (salads and sushi from all over town).

 Craving a dish from one of your favorite Chicago restaurants?
-Door Dash probably delivers from there.
-Serving nearly 1,000 restaurants in Chicago, Door Dash can bring you anything from Kuma’s Corner, Fish Bar, and Coast Sushi to Portillo’s, Hooters or Burger King.
+Door Dash probably delivers from there, from national favorites, like Chipotle, to neighborhood gems you're crushing on.
 They have “dashers” stationed around the city so that when you’ve placed your order, they’re there and ready for a speedy delivery.

 What we like: Lots of variety in types of restaurants and options.